stefanhenseler/CiresonAdvancedPortalSearch/README.md

 # Cireson Advanced Portal Search

-This repo contains an example of a search extension for the cireson portal.
+This repo contains an example of a search extension for the cireson portal http://cireson.com/cireson-platform.

 ## How to use